AudioKit/Keyboard/Sources/Keyboard/Keyboard.docc/Keyboard.md

 ## Overview

-See the [AudioKit Cookbook](https://github.com/AudioKit/Cookbook/) for examples.
+See the [AudioKit Cookbook](https://github.com/AudioKit/Cookbook/) for examples and see the source code for API of all Keyboard elements.
+This documentation gives a rudimentary overview but lacks most of the finer details.

 ![Demo Screenshot](demo)